 Michelle Heard, RPA-C, Theil State University Hospital & Medical Center, Austin, TX

 Customer Testimonial #6: “As the nurse manager of my unit, I feel that we must be the best we can be – for the sake of our patients and for our careers.
 I must tell you that taking the class with Michele carries weight in our medical community.
 Every nurse in my hospital knows about Michele and what a great teaching job she does.

 Michele is truly a nurse’s nurse.
 I admire what she does and how she does it.
 As a nurse manager, I am very happy to know that Michele is training my nurses and that she is just a phone call away.
 I mandate that all of my nurses study Michele’s books for ACLS, BLS, and PALS before attending her classes.”

 John Kingdom, RN, Nursing Manager, Wintergreen Medical Center, Garden City, NY, JohnTheNurse.com

-It shouldn’t be difficult for you to understand the importance of testimonials as a way to improve your marketing and sales.
-And you don’t need a huge amount of them.
-Just a handful of excellent, well-thought-out, and carefully crafted testimonials can give your business, and book sales, the sustained potency and vigor that it needs for the long haul.
+It shouldn’t be difficult for you to understand the importance of testimonials to improve your marketing and sales.
+And you don’t need a massive amount of them.
+Just a handful of excellent, well-thought-out, and carefully crafted testimonials can give your business and book sales the sustained potency and vigor it needs for the long haul.